-- The Applicant must be in possession or occupancy of the land over which they request title at the time of approval of the Act (i.e. August 21, 1999); - If the Applicant was previously issued title over land there must exist some reason of divorce, death, breakup, emigration, or any other similar situation for which ownership over the property is not currently with the Applicant;

-If The Applicant possesses other property, PRDOH may sell it to the Applicant at fair market value.
+- The Applicant must be in possession or occupancy of the land over which they request title at the time of approval of the Act (i.e. August 21, 1999); - If the Applicant was previously issued title over land there must exist some reason of divorce, death, breakup, emigration, or any other similar situation for which ownership over the property is not currently with the Applicant; - If the Applicant possesses other property, PRDOH may sell it to the Applicant at fair market value.

-If all conditions for the Application to be processed under Act 286 are met title will be provided to the Applicant by means of Notarial Deeds or Title Certifications.
-Title to Applicants in compliance with the requirements of Act 26 will be provided title for a nominal cost of one dollar (\$1).
-Title to Applicants not in compliance with the requirements of Act 26 or that have ownership over other properties may be provided at a purchase price equal to the appraised value of the land.
+If all conditions for the Application to be processed under Act 286 are met, title will be provided to the Applicant by means of Notarial Deeds or Title Certifications.

+If an Applicant complies with the aforementioned conditions of Act 286, as well as the conditions for the assignment of land as usufructuaries' under Act 26, then title will be provided for a nominal cost of one dollar (\$1).

+On the other hand, if an Applicant complies with the aforementioned conditions of Act 286, but does not meet the requirements of Act 26, nor has ownership over other properties, then title will be issued at a purchase price equal to the appraised value of the land.
 If the Applicant cannot or does not wish to obtain title at the purchase price of the appraised value of the land, then PRDOH may lease the land to the Applicant following the provisions of Act 26.

-6.7 Title under Act 202 of August 5, 2018, as amended, Law to Authorize DOH to Provide Title over Properties Created by Virtue of the Permanent Housing Program for the Victims of Hurricane Hugo
+8.4 Title under Act 202 of August 5, 2018, as amended, Law to Authorize DOH to Provide Title over Properties Created by Virtue of the Permanent Housing Program for the Victims of Hurricane Hugo

-The Program may provide a clear and marketable title under the provisions of Act 202 of August 5, 2018, as amended, 17 LPRA § 1551 et seq.; known as the "Law to Authorize the Department of Housing to Provide Title Over Properties Created by Virtue of the Permanent Housing Program for the Victims of Hurricane Hugo" (hereinafter Act 202).
+The Program may provide a clear and marketable title under the provisions of Act 202 of August 5, 2018, as amended, 17 LPRA § 1551 et seq.; known as the "Law to Authorize the Department of Housing to Provide Title Over Properties Created by Virtue of the Permanent Housing Program for the Victims of Hurricane Hugo" (hereinafter, Act 202).
 This Act was approved to authorize the provision of title to families that have lived in the structures created by means of the Permanent Housing Program for the Victims of Hurricane Hugo.
-This Program was created to provide safe and permanent housing to those impacted by the atmospheric disaster.
-Over twenty nine (29) years have passed and the quantity of families without title to the homes provided through the Program is still large.
+The Permanent Housing Program was created to provide safe and permanent housing to those impacted by the atmospheric disaster.
+Over thirty (30) years have passed and the quantity of families without title to the homes provided through the Program is still large.
 Many of the current occupants of the homes are the children or relatives of the original owners that benefited from the Program.
 Additionally, the abandonment and deterioration of the structures has resulted in many occupants not being the ones authorized under the Program.
-Given the circumstances, this Act establishes as public policy the provision of title to those occupants that have, for many years, lived in the structures created through the Program and have not yet received title over them.
+Given the circumstances, this Act establishes as public policy the provision of titles to those occupants that have, for many years, lived in the structures created through the Program and have not yet received title over them.